-For 2014, our NEOs were eligible for performance-based cash incentives pursuant to the achievement of certain corporate and individual performance objectives.
+For 2015, our NEOs were eligible for performance-based cash incentives pursuant to the achievement of certain corporate and individual performance objectives.
 The performance goals for these annual performance cash bonuses were reviewed and approved by the board of directors.
 The determination of the amount of bonuses paid to our NEOs generally reflects a number of considerations, including individual performance and financing and research goals.

 Each NEO's target bonus opportunity is expressed as a percentage of base salary which can be achieved by meeting corporate and individual performance goals.
 Our board of directors or our compensation committee has historically reviewed these target percentages to ensure they are adequate, but does not follow a formula.
 Instead, our board of directors or our compensation committee has set these rates based on each participating executive's experience in her or his role with our company and the level of responsibility held by each executive, which the board of directors or our compensation committee believe directly correlates to her or his ability to influence corporate results.
-For fiscal year 2014, our board of directors used a guideline target bonus opportunity of 30% of base salary for Mr. Raab, 25% of base salary for Dr. Charmot, and 30% of base salary for Mr. Kaufmann.
-Dr. Caldwell was not eligible to receive a performance bonus in 2014 because he commenced employment in
+For fiscal year 2015, our board of directors used a guideline target bonus opportunity of 50% of base salary for Mr. Raab, 40% of base salary for Mr. Kaufmann, and 30% of base salary for Ms. Grammer.